 A. C. Bhaktivedanta Swami Prabhupada: (1896-1977) Founder of the International Society for Krishna Consciousness (ISKCON), commonly known as the “Hare Krishna Movement”.
 His mission was to spread a form of Vaishnavism in the West.

 Nisargadatta Maharaj (1897 – 1981) An Indian Spiritual Teacher and philosopher of Advaita.
 His book, I Am That – summarises his Advaita philosophy through the many talks with devotees.
 Maharaj spent many years teaching a very basic philosophy that all was God, and seekers only needed to understand their real nature, which was already within.

 Swami Satchidananda (1914 – 2002) Indian spiritual Master who founded Yogaville and promoted an Integral Yoga.
-Satchidananda was a disciple of Swami Sivananda, and taught spiritual practises which aimed to cultivate the spiritual unity within the world
+Satchidananda was a disciple of Swami Sivananda and taught spiritual practices which aimed to cultivate the spiritual unity within the world

 Sri Chinmoy (1931-2007) born in India, Sri Chinmoy spent 20 years in the Sri Aurobindo Ashram before coming to the US in 1964.
 He established meditation centres around the world and taught a path base on the spiritual heart and the philosophy of love, devotion and surrender.

 Dalai Lama (14th) (1950 – ) the leader of Tibetans both politically and spiritually.
 The Dalai Lama taught the importance of loving kindness and a practical Buddhism for both Easterners and Westerners.